Theory of superconductor-ferromagnet point contact spectra: the case of strong spin polarization: Introduction

 For such strongly spin-polarized materials, it has been argued that Andreev point contact spectra can be used to obtain the spin-polarization of the FM,\cite{Upad,soulen98,Beenakker,Mazin} which is an important information for spintronics applications.
 Experimental studies of point contact spectra with strongly spin-polarized systems have been performed for a number of systems.\cite{desisto00,ji01,angu01,parker02,woods04,Perez,dyachenko06,yates07,krivoruchko08,bocklage07} However, Xia \emph{et al.}\cite{Xia} have objected rightfully, that without taking into account a realistic description of the interface region, the results obtained with this method are questionable.

 In the quasiclassical approach to superconducting hybrid structures, interfacial scattering is taken into account by the interface scattering matrix $S$ of the structure in its normal state.
 This is ideal for discussing microscopic models of interfacial scattering which go well beyond the standard Blonder-Tinkham-Klapwijk (BTK) approach.\cite{blonder82} The latter has been employed to fit experimental data of SC/FM point contact spectra,\cite{Beenakker} with the interface being described by a single parameter $Z$ related to its transparency and the ferromagnet by its spin-polarization $P$.
 The modification of the Andreev point contact spectrum compared to a normal metal contact is then uniquely related to the spin-dependent density of states (DOS) in the FM bulk.
-This model allows for good fits to experimental data.
-However, comparing different probes with varying interface transparency, a systematic dependence $P(Z)$ was found by Woods \emph{et al.}\cite{woods04} This shows that the extracted spin polarization is not a bulk property, as was originally assumed, but at least partially an interface property.
+This model allows for good fits to experimental data, however, comparing different probes with varying interface transparency, a systematic dependence $P(Z)$ was found by Woods \emph{et al.}\cite{woods04} This shows that the extracted spin polarization is not a bulk property, as was originally assumed, but at least partially an interface property.
 This important difference has been emphasized also in Ref.~\onlinecite{Perez}.

-From the theoretical point of view, it is obvious that if scattering is spin-active, i.e. the scattering event is sensitive to the spin of the incident electron, this may not only imply a spin-dependent transmission probability (spin-filtering) (for a review see Ref.~\onlinecite{meservey94}) but also a spin-dependent phase shift of the wavefunction.\cite{tokuyasu88} The latter is called the \emph{spin-mixing effect} and it has been shown to be of crucial importance for the creation of exotic pairing correlations.\cite{tokuyasu88,fogelstrom00,huertas02,eschrig03,eschrig08,cottet05,bobkova07} So far, estimates of the magnitude of this effect and its dependence on physical parameters including not only the structure of the interface but also the Fermi surface geometry of the adjacent materials and the FM exchange splitting are still lacking.
+From the theoretical point of view, it is obvious that if scattering is spin-active, i.e. the scattering event is sensitive to the spin of the incident electron, this may not only imply a spin-dependent transmission probability (spin-filtering)\cite{meservey94} but also a spin-dependent phase shift of the wavefunction.\cite{tokuyasu88} The latter is called the \emph{spin-mixing effect} and it has been shown to be of crucial importance for the creation of exotic pairing correlations.\cite{tokuyasu88,fogelstrom00,huertas02,eschrig03,eschrig08,cottet05,bobkova07}

+So far, estimates of the magnitude of this effect and its dependence on physical parameters including not only the structure of the interface but also the Fermi surface geometry of the adjacent materials and the FM exchange splitting are still lacking.
 Instead, phenomenological models have been adopted that introduce a free parameter to account for it.\cite{fogelstrom00,eschrig03,eschrig08,Zaikin}